7seven7lst/form-creation-exercise/README.md

 # Assignment for a form for touring bands!

 ## How to run this app
+Link for this project https://github.com/7seven7lst/form-creation-exercise

+## Description of how to run this code
 1. clone this repo from https://github.com/7seven7lst/form-creation-exercise
 2. make sure you have node version 18 installed (I use nvm for node version and there is a .nvmrc file)
 3. If you are using nvm, you can do `nvm use`